Line S1 (Beijing Subway): History

+Construction of the line began on 20 April 2015.
+The line was completed west of the Yongding River on 31 March 2017, and the initial section from Jin'anqiao to Shichang opened on 30 December 2017.

 When the Line S1 originally opened in 2017, it was not connected to the rest of the subway network.
 With the opening of Line 6 Phase 3 on 30 December 2018, passengers can transfer to Line 6 at Jin'anqiao.

 In July 2021, a major bridge was completed, and the opening of the extension to Pingguoyuan planned for the end of the year.
-The extension opened on December 31, 2021.
+The extension opened on 31 December 2021.

 Stations

+Rolling Stock

+Being the only maglev line, the rolling stock is incompatible with any other line in the system.
+The rolling stock was made by CRRC Tangshan.
+Trains consist of 6 cars, with the train as a whole being 89 m long and 3 m wide, each car having.
+The top speed of the trains is 105 km/h, with the operating speed being either 80 or 100 km/h.